LaserFR/LaserFR/tests/readme.md

 - **AWS Rekognition Costs**:
   - Be aware that using Amazon Rekognition incurs costs.
 Check AWS pricing for details.

-- **Image Formats**:
-  - Ensure your images are in a format supported by Amazon Rekognition (JPEG or PNG).

 - **Error Handling**:
   - The current implementation does not include error handling to manage issues like network errors, unsupported file formats, etc. We will add them in the later version.